How to Respond to a Rude Email Professionally (Examples & Tips)

 Sometimes, you might even see that an email is rude before you open it.

-You can immediately see that the person on the other end is so agitated, they decided to temporarily pretend like email etiquette isn’t a thing.
+In that case, you can immediately see that the person on the other end is so agitated that they decided to temporarily pretend like email etiquette isn’t a thing.

 There are different variations of the example above where the sender might: